 Moreover, if you go run to try to get her back, is anything going to change?

 Do you think that after 3-4 months together you will somehow value her more when nothing changed?

 Do you really want your balls tied to only ONE woman?

 I can’t answer these questions for you.
 Only you know the answers.

 If You Still Want Her Back, Don’t Make This Mistake

 If you still want her back, fair enough.
-I’m not going to go into detail here on HOW to get her back, because there’s plenty of other shit on my website to help you with that.
+I’m not going to go into detail here on HOW to get her back.
+If you need help with that, get my course The Fundamentals down below.